 At the current date, SIR has three commitments to lease properties, upon which it plans to build two new Jack Astor's restaurants and one new Scaddabush restaurant, the latter in downtown Toronto, Ontario.
-It is expected that these locations will open in fiscal 2015 and fiscal 2016.
+It is expected that these locations will open in fiscal 2016 and early fiscal 2017.
 There can be no assurance that these restaurants will be opened or will become part of Royalty Pooled Restaurants.

 SIR introduced a variant of the Alice Fazooli's concept called Scaddabush, offering guests a new, refreshing take on Italian dining and began by renovating the Alice Fazooli's Square One location in Mississauga, Ontario in Q4 2013.
 During Q3 2014, on February 18, 2014, SIR opened a second Scaddabush restaurant and SIR plans to open a third one in downtown Toronto, in fiscal 2016.
 SIR plans to continue the conversion of additional Alice Fazooli's to Scaddabush over the next two fiscal years.
-During Q1 2015, SIR completed a renovation of one Canyon Creek restaurant and SIR is encouraged by its initial sales growth and guest feedback.

-Subsequent to Q2 2015, on February 18, 2015, one of SIR's Signature brand restaurants was temporarily closed due to significant water damage.
-The restoration is anticipated to be completed by the end of March and the restaurant will reopen soon thereafter.
+During Q3 2015, on February 18, 2015, one of SIR's Signature brand restaurants was temporarily closed due to significant water damage.
+The restoration has been completed and the restaurant reopened on March 30, 2015.
 SIR maintains business interruption insurance to mitigate the risk of such events.